mhoubraken/ISMAGS/README.md

 ISMAGS
 ======

-This page contains a implementation of the Index-Based Subgraph Matching Algorithm with General Symmetries.
+This page contains an implementation of the Index-Based Subgraph Matching Algorithm with General Symmetries.

 Queries can be specified in the following format: